WinterSnowfall/dxvk-build-tools/README.md

     Will do the trick, afterwards you'll need a restart of the docker demon (or your system).

 * Secondly, you need to make sure all the .sh scripts have their execute permissions set, otherwise nothing will work.
+Note that execute permissions also need to be added to the script that are in the `source` folder.

 * Now you're set to fetch the latest Arch docker image and construct your build containers.
 To do that simply run: